 TheFamilyHandyman.com

-Shade seed and fescue mixtures work best in cool-season areas
+Shade-tolerant grass seed Shade seed and fescue mixtures work best in cool-season areas |

 Growing grass under shade trees isn’t easy, but one key to success is choosing the right shade grass species and planting method for your region.
 In cool-season areas (check the zone map at lawngrasses.com), you’ll get a better result using seed rather than sod.
 Sod is grown in wide-open fields under conditions that favor sun-loving grasses.
 Choose red and tall fescues for shady areas in Northern zones.
 Garden centers will have grass seed mixes formulated for shade.
 Late summer and mid-spring are the best times to establish cool-season grasses in shady areas.